mvwtest/bluedino/README.md

 3. Select your device
 4. Select a any mode and start sending messages

-You should be able to see the messages in the Arduino IDE serial monitor.
+You can see the messages in the Arduino IDE serial monitor.
 ## Global settings
 This are the global settings that make BlueDino App highly customizable.